Inclusive Environments Abound. Accessibility is Everything.

 • Visual Impairment

 SAS can assist students with housing accommodations to fit their specific needs.
 Emotional support animals are allowed with some restrictions.
-See policy here.
+See the policy here.

 Every student is quite obviously different; therefore their plan should be too.
 Encourage your student to begin the process early.
 Setting a plan in place and/or making sure their campus is fully accessible can most definitely ease the pressures of college as well as make a very large school feel smaller.